Who can create a sandbox?

 A free developer account is a free trial account plan that allows developers to get started with developer tools as part of their initial 30-day evaluation.

-- When your development team is ready build a more specific project on Box platform, a sandbox created by your enterprise admin or co-admin can provide a sanctioned development environment that reflects your existing enterprise plan and does not impact production data in your parent Box enterprise.
+- When your development team is ready to build a more specific project on Box platform, a sandbox created by your enterprise admin or co-admin can provide a sanctioned development environment that reflects your existing plan and does not impact production data in your parent Box enterprise.

-- By building in a sandbox instance, enterprise developers also receive the right support from user services on tickets associated with their enterprise plan.
+- By building in a sandbox instance, enterprise developers also receive the right support from user services on tickets associated with their plan.
 If you have premier support as part of the plan for your parent EID, this applies to your sandbox-related work as well.

 - Sandboxes are also directly linked to the main parent enterprise, unlike developer accounts.
 In the future, this will provide more efficient paths to production.